turtacn/alameda-1/docs/Alameda_Installation_Guide_for_Red_Hat_OpenShift_Container_Platform.md

 	![](./img/openshift_guide/2.png)

-4. Download alameda.yml from github [openshift/template/deploy/](../openshift/template/deploy/) and either upload the file or just directly paste the content into the text area.
+4. Download alameda.yml from our github [openshift/template/deploy/](../openshift/template/deploy/) and either upload the file or just directly paste the content into the text area.

 	![](./img/openshift_guide/3.png)